By XUAN GUANGGAO

 Liu became an overnight sensation in 2004, after signing a then-record agreement with Adidas sportswear, before going on to feature in over 32,000 advertisements.

-But his star began to wane in 2008, when, under intense pressure, Liu underperformed while securing fresh contracts with Omega timepieces, ultimately to sign an agreement after representatives pointed out conflicts over existing deals with Yili dairies, Erke sneakers and the Shanghai World Expo.
+But his star began to wane in 2008, when, under intense pressure, Liu underperformed while securing fresh contracts with Omega timepieces, ultimately failing to sign an agreement after representatives pointed out conflicts over existing deals with Yili dairies, Erke sneakers and the Shanghai World Expo.

 Speaking beneath a poster of Mama’s Pickled Bamboo Derivative bearing his image, Liu told a gathering of industry executives that he was “heartbroken” at the missed opportunity to secure more lucrative advertising.